Azure Virtual Desktop (AVD): Frequently Asked Questions (FAQs)

 14. What are the limitations of Azure Virtual Desktop?

-AVD can only be used in Azure and not for on-premises or other cloud deployments.
-It also requires a subscription to Windows 10 Enterprise.
-This must be a subscription and not a perpetual Windows 10 license.
+Azure Virtual Desktop can only be used in Azure and not for on-premises or other cloud deployments.
+The exception is support for AVD on Azure Stack HCI in public preview.
+It also requires a subscription to Windows 10 or 11 Enterprise.
+This must be a subscription and not a perpetual Windows client license.

 Do you have more questions?
 Schedule a quick call with one of our experts.